El Nido, Palawan: What Make’s A Paradise

 Along the way, we went on a couple of stop-overs to have a break from the ride and stretch our legs.
 Traveling by land (either by van or bus) is one of my favorite things when going on a road trip.
 I love seeing the countryside; views of farms and hills and breathing the fresh air outside the smog of Manila.

 WHERE TO STAY IN EL NIDO FOR A BIG GROUP

 Since there were 14 of us, we decided that it would be more practical to rent a house instead of staying in a hotel and paying for multiple rooms.
 For our entire stay, we booked at The El Nido Full House.
-It is a two-story property with 2 double bedrooms upstairs, and 2 more rooms downstairs (1 twin bedroom and another room with 2 bunkbeds).
+It is a two-story property with 2 double bedrooms upstairs, and 2 more rooms downstairs (1 twin bedroom and another room with 2 bunk beds).

 EL NIDO SIGHTS AND SOUNDS

 There are so many things to do in El Nido!
-Of course, there is the usual Island Hopping tours and snorkelling, food tripping and cliff-climbing (Taraw Cliff).
+Of course, there is the usual Island Hopping tours and snorkeling, food tripping and cliff-climbing (Taraw Cliff).
 I also love exploring the downtown area and just sight-seeing in EL Nido port is such a leisurely experience.

 Island-hopping in El Nido

 There are currently 5 tours available in El Nido, namely tours A, B, C, D & E. Each tour (as far as I know) would take approximately 9 hours, or basically- a whole day, though our guide told me that this is flexible.
 We opted for tours A, C and E. The first two are the most popular, and the inland tour- so we can see the twin beach.

 TOUR A – The Lagoons